 Suspect flees from Watertown Walmart, abandons car in Lewis County

-Police from three different agencies followed a larceny suspect for over forty miles after he fled from the Watertown Walmart on Tuesday.
+Police from three agencies followed a larceny suspect more than 40 miles after he fled from Walmart in Watertown on Tuesday, they reported.
 Watertown City Police Chief Charles P. Donoghue described how the suspect, believed to have stolen from Planet Fitness patrons, “saw and was seen by officers in Walmart” before initially taking to back roads near Black River and Fort Drum.

 Start the conversation, or Read more at Watertown Daily Times.